 Statement of Corporate Governance Practices

 Marathon Gold Corporation believes that strong governance improves corporate performance to the benefit of all stakeholders.
 National Instrument 58-101 Disclosure of Corporate Governance Practices (“NI 58-101”) establishes corporate governance requirements applicable to all public companies.
-The Company reviews its practices and endeavours to make meaningful improvements to achieve higher standards of corporate governance.
+The Company reviews its practices and endeavors to make meaningful improvements to achieve higher standards of corporate governance.

 Board of Directors

 The purpose of the Board of Directors is to supervise the management of the business and affairs of the Company.
-The Board is comprised currently of eight directors, six of whom are independent of management.
+The Board is comprised currently of eight directors, seven of whom are independent of management.

 Committees of The Board of Directors